Aims and scope

 The journal publishes original contributions, review articles (upon invitation; applications may be sent to the Editor in Chief) and short communications (letters).
 Articles are published after a rigorous and independent peer-review by an international board of experts.
 The journal is directed at medical doctors in clinic and practice and pharmacologists.

-The publication costs for the articles published in Clinical Phytoscience are sponsored by the Phytoneering Foundation, so authors do not need to pay the article processing charge following acceptance of their manuscript.
+The publication costs for the articles published in Clinical Phytoscience are sponsored by the Michael A. Popp nature science foundation (formerly the Phytoneering Foundation), so authors do not need to pay the article processing charge following acceptance of their manuscript.
 The Editorial Board acts independently of the sponsoring support.
 Each submitted article undergoes peer review following the common established editorial and ethical standards in publishing.

 9 days from acceptance to publication

 - ISSN: 2199-1197